 It is always great when kids have outdoor activities available to them, especially when an engineering lesson can be incorporated at the same time.
 But as most know, when kids play on something for a long period of time, things tend to break.
 While repeatedly replacing broken parts can become costly, many people, engineers or not, are taking to additive manufacturing in order to replace broken parts and components.
-Here is a personal anecdote of how one mom decided to stop reaching to her wallet every time something broke, and began reaching to her 3D printer:
+Check out how Airwolf 3D Co-Founder and busy mom Eva Wolf decided to stop reaching for her wallet every time something broke, and began reaching for her 3D printer.

-With our young riders, the commonly used aluminium levers were breaking bad and snapping off too frequently — two riders broke two different levers off of their bikes in a mere 5 hours!
+With our young riders, the commonly used aluminum levers were breaking and snapping off too frequently — two riders broke two different levers off of their bikes in a mere five hours!
 After that expensive riding day ended, I decided it was time to create cheaper and better alternatives to the pricey traditional metal parts.
-We engineering a similar model of a lever in Solidworks and 3D printed it in black polycarbonate.
+We engineered a similar model of a lever in Solidworks and 3D printed it in black polycarbonate.

 Here is a small breakdown of the time and price of the 3D printed levers in comparison to the traditional: